4 Min ReadJanuary 15, 2025

 You need to understand the customer’s journey with your dealership to deliver personalized communications.
 When you know what a customer has already experienced across your dealership, you can tailor the conversation to address their specific needs and concerns, increasing the likelihood of conversion.

-What you can do: Train your Sales team to leverage customer data across your phone technology, CRM and DMS.
+What You Can Do: Train your Sales team to leverage customer data across your phone technology, CRM and DMS.
 Personalize each call based on customer data before they engage with the customer.
 This could include referencing previous interactions, phone call reports, service visits, acknowledging past purchases, or addressing known concerns.
 Pick up the phone and call the customer like you know them.
 This will provide that special interaction and make their experience more meaningful — and increase your chances of closing the sale.

 Transform Phone Calls Into Lasting Customer Connections